 Prior to initiating any district action against a student who does not comply with the student uniform program, the principal or his/her designee will confer with the parent/legal guardian to solicit parental cooperation and support.
 The school will not consider a student non-compliant if the parent/legal guardian has opted out of the program according to the procedures as outlined in the policy and rule.

 The school will initiate disciplinary action only after pursuing all avenues of support and cooperation.
-The school will only take action consistent with the district code of conduct (Policy JIC).
+The school will only take action consistent with the district Code of Conduct (policy JICDA and rule JICDA-R).

 Issued ^